 Great questions.
 There’s some debate on this.

-There are estimates that you need .8 of a gram to 1 full gram of protein for every pound (or 1.6-2g for every kg) you weigh.
+As we point out in our Protein 101 Guide, there are estimates that you need .8 of a gram to 1 full gram of protein for every pound (or 1.6-2g for every kg) you weigh.
 Another study found it might be as high as 1.4 grams of protein for every pound you weigh.

-I’d say 1 gram of protein, for every pound of lean body mass, is a good solid number to shoot for if you are trying to build muscle.
+I’d say 1 gram of protein for every pound of lean body mass, is a good solid number to shoot for if you are trying to build muscle.
 If you don’t know how to calculate your lean body mass – just go with 0.8 grams per pound (1.6 grams per kg) and adjust up or down from there depending on your results.

 Let me get to a more important point here: As with EVERY athlete pointed out above (Danielle Sidell, David Carter, Jeremy Reijnders, and Joe Venus):

 They all supplement with isolated plant protein for increasing protein intake without dramatically increasing calories or carbohydrates.

 Here’s why: Dr. John Berardi from Precision Nutrition points out, “You just can’t avoid carbs in a vegan plan.”

 As you’ll recall, plants have less protein but more carbohydrates and more calories than animal sources: